 The sense that these animals interact with one another in a recognizable society breathes life into a simple story, but how much did Pixar get right?
-And what kinda fish is Dory?
+And what kind of fish is Dory?
 Here’s the real story behind five of the most important and unique fish species to star in Finding Nemo.

 #1: Nemo and Marlin — Clownfish